syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endhighlight %}

-{% highlight vb.net %}

-'Load the presentation file using open picker
-Dim openPicker As FileOpenPicker = new FileOpenPicker() openPicker.FileTypeFilter.Add(".pptx")
-Dim inputFile As StorageFile = await openPicker.PickSingleFileAsync() Dim pptxDoc As IPresentation = await Presentation.OpenAsync(inputFile)

-'Initialize the ‘ChartToImageConverter’ instance to convert the charts in the slides pptxDoc.ChartToImageConverter = new ChartToImageConverter()

-'Pick the folder to save the converted images.
-Dim folderPicker As FolderPicker = new FolderPicker() folderPicker.ViewMode = PickerViewMode.Thumbnail
-folderPicker.FileTypeFilter.Add("*")
-Dim storageFolder As StorageFolder = await folderPicker.PickSingleFolderAsync() Dim imageFile as StorageFile  = await storageFolder.CreateFileAsync("Slide1.jpg", CreationCollisionOption.ReplaceExisting)

-'Convert the slide to image.
-await slide.SaveAsImageAsync(imageFile)

-'Closes the presentation instance pptxDoc.Close()

-{% endhighlight %}

 {% endtabs %}

 The following code snippet demonstrates how to convert a PowerPoint slide to image using custom image resolution.